-Sight Method or (two-fingered typing), also known as search and peck, is a common style of typing, in which the typist must find and press each key individually.
+Sight Method is a common style of typing, in which the typist must find and press each key individually.
 This is usually slower than touch typing, as the typist must find each key by sight.
 Use of this method may also prevent the typist from being able to see what has been typed without glancing away from the keys.
-Although good accuracy may be achieved, but the typing errors that are made may not be n-oticed immediately.
+Although good accuracy may be achieved, but the typing errors that are made may not be noticed immediately.
 There is also the disadvantage that because fewer fingers (almost forefingers of both hands) are used, they are forced to move a much greater distance.